 So let’s follow the wisdom of the myriad of psychotherapies and change technologies out there – accept first, change second.

-2. Acknowledge, honor, and work through your personal history and old habits that can derail your most well-intentioned resolutions.
+2. Acknowledge your history and habits that can derail well-intentioned resolutions

 Even if we consciously think we’re going to do things differently this time, many of us will fall right back into those old patterns of thinking, feeling, and behaving.